-We can see an increase in the real dielectric anisotropy for the organic samples around 10^7 Hz on Figure 8a.
+Finally we can see an increase in the real dielectric anisotropy for M0 and M1 around 10^7 Hz on Figure 8a.
 This was also observed in another study (Josh et. al., 2016).
-Yet, unlike our results, the inorganic sample in that study had a lower anisotropy at that frequency.
-Similarly, the imaginary dielectric anisotropy (Figure 8b) is similar for the two organic samples but the inorganic sample value rises above the organic samples at high frequency (above 10 MHz).
+Yet, unlike our results the inorganic witness sample in that study had a lower anisotropy at that frequency.